adamsilver/fdpb/01-Register.md

 </div>
 ```

 The hint is inside a `span` so that we can style it differently.
-You'll notice that it's inside the `label`.
+It's also inside the `label`.
 This makes sure that it is read out by screen readers.
 We could have placed the hint outside of the `label` using ARIA:

 ```HTML
 <div class="field">